Mental Health Red Flags We Ignore Because We’re Too Busy

 Journal with emotional self-check-in prompt, helping identify mental health red flags and prevent signs of burnout

-Checking in with yourself is an act of courage, not a weakness.
+Checking in with yourself is an act of courage, not a sign of weakness. © Pedro Araujo

 Step 1: Self Check-Ins Help Spot Mental Health Red Flags Early